maxdotdotg/is_flappy/README.md

     As a script, this can be deployed to a target node via configuration management/wget/curl/scp/etc. I'd use the house tools to deliver the artifact.
 If it was to be a service, I'd recommend writing a systemd unit file in addition, which would handle logging and lifecycle management.
 Alternatively, the script could be run via crontab as well.

     The biggest complexity that comes to mind is how the list of hosts to check would be provided and managed over time.
 If this were to run on a VM, the list of hosts could be maintained via Chef/Ansible/Puppet/similar.
 If it were deployed to a functions-as-a-service platform or as a container, I can see the list of hosts being stored offsite in an object storage platform (s3/blob store/etc) and provided at runtime, or via a volume mounted specifically to provide this file.
+A future version could also take a list of hostsvia an HTTP endpoint, run the checks, and return the results.

 * How would you work with developers to resolve any systems issues?